-The MS program in nutritional science with a dietetics concentration is a nonthesis option for registered dietitian nutritionists or students who have completed an accredited didactic program in dietetics.
-It is ideal for those seeking to continue their education and advance their skills as practitioners.
+The MS program in nutritional science with a concentration in dietetics is a nonthesis option for registered dietitian nutritionists and those with a verification statement from a didactic program in dietetics who are seeking to continue their education and advance their skills as practitioners.

 Designed with working professionals and students' learning preferences in mind, the program is completely online and can be completed either full time or part time.
 It is an ideal option for busy schedules with multiple start dates each year and course lengths of 7.5 weeks.
 Up to 12 credit hours can be transferred from another accredited program with the approval of the program director.

 |Fall||A/C sessions||July 23|

 |Spring||B session||Feb.
 15|

 NTR 503 Designing Health Behavior Change Interventions (3)

 NTR 524 Chronic Inflammation and Metabolic Syndrome: The Common Pathway for Cardiovascular Disease, Diabetes (3)